 The owner of a dog considered dangerous must make a second declaration after 18 months.
 They must present the same documents as the first time and the original receipt.

-All cats must be identified by a microchip.
+All cats must have a microchip.

 Taxes for canines